 Fish That Can Live with Hermit Crabs

-Not all fish can live with hermit crabs and vice versa.
+Not all fish can live with hermit crabs.
 You must ensure that you weigh up the pros and cons of inter-species living arrangements.
-Things to consider include:
+Things to consider include the following:

 - Water temperature